Stefan Jerzy Zweig: Early years

 Stefan Jerzy Zweig was born in Kraków.
 He lived with his parents, Helena and Dr. Zacharias Zweig and his sister, Sylwia Zweig in the Kraków ghetto.
 The family was split up in August 1944.
 His mother and sister were murdered in Auschwitz.

 Zweig and his father were brought to Buchenwald in 1944, when Zweig was just three years old.
-He was arrested with the notation, "Polit Pole Jude" (political Polish Jewish) and was given the prisoner number 67509.
+He was arrested with the notation, Polit Pole Jude and was given the prisoner number 67509.

 Willi Bleicher and Robert Siewert, prisoner functionaries, took care of Zweig's welfare.
 When scheduled to be sent to Auschwitz just a few weeks after arriving, he was hidden in the typhus ward of the infirmary.
 Later, his name appeared on a transport list and was among the 12 names switched with those of other children who were murdered in their place, including that of Willi Blum, a 16-year-old Romani boy.
 Through such interventions, Zweig was able to survive until Buchenwald was liberated.

 After liberation

 Because of an illness, Zweig stayed in Europe until 1949, living in Poland, Switzerland and France before moving to Israel with his father, where his father found work as a clerk in the Finance Ministry.
 Zweig graduated from school and completed his military service in the Israeli army.
 He then studied mathematics at the University of Tel Aviv.
 With help from former Résistance member and French Buchenwald survivor, Pierre Sudreau, he received a stipend to continue his studies in Lyon at the Institute for Applied Polytechnology in summer 1963.

 In 1958, a novel by Buchenwald survivor and East German author Bruno Apitz, Naked Among Wolves (Nackt unter Wölfen), was published in the German Democratic Republic (GDR) and became a surprise bestseller.
 In 1963, it was turned into a film by Frank Beyer, with Armin Müller-Stahl in the main role.
 Two audience members at a Moscow screening recognized the story.
 Subsequently, journalists from the East Berlin newspaper, BZ am Abend went looking for Zweig, finding him in Lyon, where he had just resumed his university studies.

 Zweig was offered a chance to study cinematography at the film school in the Babelsberg suburb of Potsdam (see Babelsberg Studio) and he moved to the GDR in February 1964.
 While there, he interned with Beyer.
 He married an East German teacher and often spoke to groups of school children.
 In 1972, he moved to Vienna with his wife and son.
 His father was to join them, but he died that year.
 Zweig later got a job as a cameraman at the Österreichischer Rundfunk, where he worked for many years.

-In 2005, the 60th anniversary of the liberation of Buchenwald, Zweig published his own book, Tränen allein genügen nicht (Tears alone are not enough), telling his own story and defending his rescuers from defamation as "Stalinists".
+In 2005, the 60th anniversary of the liberation of Buchenwald, Zweig published his own book, Tränen allein genügen nicht, telling his own story and defending his rescuers from defamation as "Stalinists".

 Zweig died in Vienna on 6 February 2024, at the age of 83.